Colburn Law

 What to Do If You Are Injured by a Defective Seatbelt

 While the correct use of a seatbelt can significantly reduce the risk of severe injuries, there may be situations where a seatbelt defect itself causes harm.
-These defects can range from sudden unlatching of the device during a crash to the use of weak materials that tear during a collision, and even can even include electronic or sensor problems.
+These defects can range from sudden unlatching of the device during a crash to the use of weak materials that tear during a collision and can even include electronic or sensor problems.

 Manufacturers have a responsibility to ensure that seatbelts installed in vehicles are safe and effective.
 If you experience a seatbelt failure that contributes to your injuries, you may qualify for legal action.